Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Continuous Wavelet Transform Preprocessing

 \subsection{Motivation for CWT}

 The choice of CWT for LISA data analysis is motivated by several factors.
 The geometry of different source types is directly visible in the time-frequency plane.
-Galactic binaries appear as nearly stationary horizontal lines, extreme mass ratio inspirals follow slowly sweeping, highly curved paths, and massive black hole binaries produce fast chirps with that rapidly increase in frequency.
-These patterns are literally curves embedded in a two-dimensional time-frequency surface which makes the connection to manifold learning natural.
-When viewed through the lens of differential geometry, source separation becomes the problem of identifying and separating distinct geometric shapes in the time-frequency representation.
+Galactic binaries appear as nearly stationary horizontal lines, extreme mass ratio inspirals follow slowly sweeping, highly curved paths, and massive black hole binaries produce fast chirps that rapidly increase in frequency.
+These patterns are curves embedded in a two-dimensional time-frequency surface.

 Additionally, the confusion background manifests as overlapping time-frequency patterns from many unresolved sources.
 Manifold learning and clustering can operate on whole scalograms or local patches in time-frequency space to separate which features belong to which underlying source manifold.
 This geometric perspective is more intuitive than working directly in the time domain where overlapping signals are difficult to visualize and separate.